theriex/membic/README.md

 For the web app, you can trace the flow from `index.html` into `app.js` and/or search the codebase directly for any text that drew your attention.
-The app is pure Javascript.
+The app is pure JavaScript.
 For an architecture overview, see http://sandservices.com/docs/funcjsarch.html

 To get into things from the server side REST API, start from